ppvalluri09/TestFunDo/README.md

 1. <h3>Ballot Coin-To increase the percentage of people who Vote</h3>

-     Prior to the Elections, the Election commission produces some 'N' number of Ballot Coins based on the number of Eligible voters for that specific term.
-Each voter will be provided 1.0X Ballot coins ( X can be any number that the Election Commission wishes to choose).
+     Prior to the Elections, the Election commission produces some 'N' number of Ballot Coins based on the number of Eligible voters for that specific term. <b>Each voter will be provided 1.0X Ballot coins</b> ( X can be any number that the Election
+     Commission wishes to choose).
 Each Voter will have to spend 1 Ballot Coin to cast their vote to his/her desired party.
      This vote casting process is treated as a Transaction between the Voter and the Party and 1 Ballot coin will be transacted to the Party's Wallet.